 What qualification do you get when you complete a graduate apprenticeship?

-The qualification you get when you finish your graduate apprenticeship will vary depending upon which of the 11 options you apply for.
-At the moment, most lead to a honours degree (level 10 on the SCQF) but one leads to a diploma of higher education (level 8) and one to a masters degree (level 11).
+The qualification you get when you finish your graduate apprenticeship will vary depending upon which of the options you apply for.
+Most lead to a honours degree (level 10 on the SCQF) but some lead to a diploma of higher education (level 8) or a masters degree (level 11).